Thev2Andy/PowerLog/README.md

     * `Initialize` is called when the sink is added to a logger's sink stack, allowing for lazy initialization of the sink.
 It is called after the sink's constructor or initialization method.
     * `Shutdown` is called when the sink is removed from the logger's sink stack and can be used for cleanup operations.
 5. Additionally, there are two control functions, `Save` and `Clear`, which can be called from the logger using `Log.Save` and `Log.Clear` for each attached sink.
-6. It is crucial to ensure that the sink is associated with the correct logger instance to prevent the logger from throwing an `InvalidOperationException` when attempting to push the sink.
+6. It is crucial to ensure that the sink is associated with the correct logger instance to prevent the logger from throwing an `ArgumentException` when attempting to push the sink.
 7. After getting that out of the way, let's implement the console sink:
     * First of all, we want to get the basic stuff going (e.g. the constructor).
     For the constructor, we can just get the sink identifier and the logger instance, and this will cover the properties of the `ISink` interface.
     ```cs
-    public SimpleConsoleSink(string Identifier, Log Logger, Severity Verbosity = Severity.Verbose) {
+    public SimpleConsoleSink(string Identifier, Log Logger, Severity AllowedSeverities = Verbosity.All)
+    {
         this.Identifier = Identifier;
         this.Logger = Logger;
+        this.AllowedSeverities = AllowedSeverities;
-        this.Verbosity = Severity.Verbose;
+        this.StrictFiltering = true;
     }
     ```